Introduction

 If you decide not to proceed I will delete the electronic copy of your contact form within 12 months.
 If you would like me to remove this from my email system sooner, please let me know.

-While you are accessing counselling or supervision
+While you are accessing counselling, supervision or coaching

-After counselling or supervision has ended
+After coaching, counselling or supervision has ended

 Third party recipients of personal data

-I sometimes share personal data with third parties, for example, where I have contracted with a supplier to carry out specific tasks such as automated administration processes.
+I may be required to share personal data with third parties, for example, where I have contracted with a supplier to carry out specific tasks such as automated administration processes.
 In such cases I have carefully selected which partners I work with.
 I take great care to ensure that I have a contract with the third party that states what they are allowed to do with the data I share with them.
 I ensure that they do not use your information in any way other than the task for which they have been contracted.

 Your rights